Also, I went on posting Intolerance on the G & T Show forums.

 I worked on The Obolonk Murders, a wholly original story.

-I spent time on BookType, getting together some content for TU Publishing.
-I added a little to the Star Trek Expanded Universes wiki.
-I split up Entanglementsinto chapters for eventual posting on Fanfiction.net.
+Also, I spent time on BookType, getting together some content for TU Publishing.
+In addition, I added a little to the Star Trek Expanded Universes wiki.
+Finally, I split up Entanglementsinto chapters for eventual posting on Fanfiction.net.

 This Month’s Productivity Killers